Dawakin Tofa: Geography

-There are two primary seasons in the Dawakin Tofa Local Government Area, which covers an area of 479 square kilometers: the dry and the wet.
+There are two primary seasons in the Dawakin Tofa Local Government Area, which covers an area of 479 km2: the dry and the wet.
 The region's average temperature is estimated to be 34 °C, and its relative humidity is 15%.
 7 km/h is the average wind speed in Dawakin Tofa Local Government Area.

 Climate

 In Dawakin Tofa, the dry season is partly cloudy, the wet season is oppressive and generally cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 56°F and 101°F; it is rarely lower or higher than 52°F or 106°F. The hot season, which runs from March 16 to May 26, lasts for 2.3 months and with daily highs that average more than 98°F. With an average high temperature of 101°F and low temperature of 75°F, April is the hottest month of the year in Dawakin Tofa.
-With an average daily maximum temperature below 88°F, the chilly season spans 1.7 months, from December 6 to January 29.
-January is the coldest month of the year in Dawakin Tofa, with an average high temperature of 86°F and low of 58°F.
+The average annual temperature fluctuates between 56 F and 101 F; it is rarely lower or higher than 52°F or 106 F. The hot season, which runs from March 16 to May 26, lasts for 2.3 months and with daily highs that average more than 98 F. With an average high temperature of 101 F and low temperature of 75 F, April is the hottest month of the year in Dawakin Tofa.
+With an average daily maximum temperature below 88 F, the chilly season spans 1.7 months, from December 6 to January 29.
+January is the coldest month of the year in Dawakin Tofa, with an average high temperature of 30 °C and low of 58 F.